DevynJohnson/Get2KnowMe/README.md

 - **Trusted Contact Integration**: Emergency contact information with privacy controls
 - **Responsive Design**: Optimized for mobile devices and various screen sizes
 - **Print-Friendly Format**: Clean, professional printing capabilities for physical copies
+- **Accessibility Options**: Accessibility customization options including toggle on/off options for colorblindness and dyslexia-friendly fonts
+- **Advanced Security & Data Encryption**: All sensitive personal data is encrypted at rest and protected by strong authentication, ensuring your information is always safe

 ## Screenshots